botworld-wiki/beatburger.github.io/pages/recruits.md

 ### Tip

-if you're waiting for Uberbot, try and pick short jobs so you know you’ll have a chance to pick Uberbot at every reset
+If you're waiting for Uberbot, try and pick short jobs so you know you'll have a chance to pick Uberbot at every reset<br>

+ Don't forget to reset your jobs with ads if you really want that Uberbot job!

 </div>